SF-WDI-LABS/tunely-angular/docs/sprint5.md

 1. Also replace the major fields on the Album with `input` elements.

+> Hint: you could have 2 buttons in place already, 1) "Edit", 2) "Save changes" and simply toggle their visibility with [$.toggle](http://api.jquery.com/toggle/)

 ## Step 2

 1. When `Save Changes` is clicked, react to it.